poorsquinky/resume/resume.md

 * Led a diverse team of 15 first-class DevOps engineers, DBA and network engineers in multiple time zones
-* Guided software development and IS teams on cloud-first systems architecture and conducted application governance and architecture reviews
+* Guided software development and IS teams on cloud-first systems architecture and conducted application security, compliance, and architecture reviews
 * Drove a mission-critical product's expedited cloud migration to become one of the most trouble-free in company history
 * Performed security incident response, forensics, and deep legacy product